Tips for Handling Invisible Disabilities in the Workplace

-These are fictional situations, but millions of Americans suffer from hidden disabilities that can affect their workplace routines and necessitate accommodations by employers.
-These invisible disabilities include epilepsy, bipolar disorder, arthritis, attention deficit disorder, lupus, anxiety disorders, and PTSD, to name just a few.
+These are fictional situations, but millions of Americans suffer from disabilities, including hidden disabilities, that can affect their workplace routines and necessitate accommodations by employers.
+Invisible disabilities can include epilepsy, bipolar disorder, arthritis, attention deficit disorder, lupus, and PTSD, to name just a few.

-Discussing any disability at work can be tricky, and educating coworkers, supervisors, and employers on this topic is challenging, but crucial.
-The tips below can help you handle your employees’ non-visible disabilities with tact and compassion, and can help you understand when accommodation under the ADA may be necessary.
+Discussing any disabilities in the workplace can be tricky, and educating co-workers, supervisors, and employers on this topic is challenging, but crucial.
+The tips below can help you handle your employees’ invisible disabilities with tact and compassion, and can help you understand when accommodation under the Americans with Disabilities Act (ADA) may be necessary.

 When you think of a disability, you may picture someone in a wheelchair or a blind person with a white cane.
-But when it comes to dealing with disabilities at work, the definition that applies is a legal one, not a medical one.
+But when it comes to dealing with a disability in the workplace, the definition that applies is a legal one, not a medical one.
 Under the ADA, someone has a disability if they:

 - Have a physical or mental impairment that substantially limits one or more major life activities; and

 - Have a record of such impairment or are regarded as having such impairment.

 A covered disability can include a broad range of conditions, from cardiovascular and neurological impairments to major depression and certain learning disabilities, as long as the condition limits one or more major life activities (like sitting, standing, or sleeping).